 Thrive Youth Center in San Antonio, reports, on average, one call per week from people seeking LGBT shelter services in the Dallas area, but none is available.
 The ability of existing organizations to safely serve the LGBT community is inconsistent and Dallas lacks services dedicated to our target demographic, 18-24 year-old LGBT young adults.

-Our mission is to reduce homelessness among LGBT young adults in North Texas by opening and operating the first LGBT-focused shelter in the Dallas area, tailored to the needs of individuals ages 18-24.
+Our mission is to reduce homelessness among LGBT young adults in North Texas by opening and operating an LGBT-focused shelter in the Dallas area, tailored to the needs of individuals ages 18-24.

 We are calling it DALLAS HOPE CENTER.